Apostasy: Judaism

 Several notorious Inquisitors, such as Tomás de Torquemada, and Don Francisco the archbishop of Coria, were descendants of apostate Jews.
 Other apostates who made their mark in history by attempting the conversion of other Jews in the 14th century include Juan de Valladolid and Astruc Remoch.

-Abraham Isaac Kook, first Chief Rabbi of the Jewish community in then Palestine, held that atheists were not actually denying God: rather, they were denying one of man's many images of God.
+Abraham Isaac Kook, first Chief Rabbi of the Jewish community in Palestine, held that atheists were not actually denying God: rather, they were denying one of man's many images of God.
 Since any man-made image of God can be considered an idol, Kook held that, in practice, one could consider atheists as helping true religion burn away false images of god, thus in the end serving the purpose of true monotheism.

 Medieval Judaism was more lenient toward apostasy than the other monotheistic religions.
 According to Maimonides, converts to other faiths were to be regarded as sinners, but still Jewish.
 Forced converts were subject to special prayers and Rashi admonished those who rebuked or humiliated them.

 There is no punishment today for leaving Judaism, other than being excluded from participating in the rituals of the Jewish community – including leading worship, Jewish marriage or divorce, being called to the Torah and being buried in a Jewish cemetery.

+Sikhism

+Patit is a term in Sikhism for a Sikh who violates the Sikh Code of Conduct.
+The term is sometimes translated as apostate.
+Persecution of apostates is prohibited in Sikhism.
+An apostate can re-initiate into Sikhism by being tankhata (chastised) followed by re-going through the process of Amrit Sanskar.

+In Section Six of the Sikh Rehat Maryada (Code of Conduct), it states the four transgressions (kurahit) which lead to a Sikh becoming a patit.